nikic/PHP-Parser/grammar/README.md

 Building the parser
 ===================

-In order to rebuild the parser, you need [moriyoshi's fork of kmyacc](https://github.com/moriyoshi/kmyacc-forked).
+In order to rebuild the parser, you need [moriyoshi's fork of kmyacc](https://github.com/moriyoshi/kmyacc-forked) or [ircmaxell's PHP rewrite of kmyacc](https://github.com/ircmaxell/PHP-Yacc).
 After you compiled/installed it, run the `rebuildParsers.php` script.

 By default only the `Parser.php` is built.
 If you want to additionally emit debug symbols and create `y.output`, run the